Wants to Meet Up

 As a personal rule, when someone else invites me to their home I do dishes and light cleaning without being asked and without wanting for it to be a big deal.
 I'm just neat.

 The reason that I like to use CS is because I'm able to see the way that people in a certain place live.
 Fancy hotels are almost the same anywhere you go.
 CS-style travel is about having an exchange rather than just taking from the place that you visit and not giving anything back.
-I'll talk to you all night, cook you a couple of my favorite dishes, ask you about your favorite spots in the city, sing with you, and be your couch entertainment for as long as I stay with you (because that's why I've hosted too!)
+I'll talk to you all night (if I'm not catching the early flight), cook you one of my favorite dishes, ask you about your favorite spots in the city, sing with you, and be your couch entertainment for as long as I stay with you (because that's why I've hosted too!)

 Countries I’ve Visited

-Austria, China, Czech Republic, Finland, France, Germany, Norway, Philippines, Portugal, South Korea, Sweden, Switzerland, Thailand, United Arab Emirates, United Kingdom
+Austria, Canada, China, Costa Rica, Czech Republic, Finland, France, Germany, Norway, Panama, Philippines, Portugal, South Korea, Sweden, Switzerland, Thailand, United Arab Emirates, United Kingdom

 Countries I’ve Lived In